1893 English cricket season

-1893 was the fourth season of County Championship cricket in England.
+The 1893 English cricket season featured the fourth edition of the County Championship.
 For the first time, the official championship was won by a team other than Surrey, who finished fifth.
 Yorkshire, captained by Lord Hawke won twelve matches to take the title.
 It was the first of a record eight championships (1893, 1896, 1898, 1900–1902, 1905 and 1908) for Hawke as a county captain.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

 An Australian team toured the British Isles for the first time in three years, but lost the three-match Ashes Test series to England.
-It was the 15th Test series between the two sides and England won 1–0.
+It was the 15th Test series between the two teams and England won 1–0.